RestytheCake/RestytheCake/README.md

 - 🌱 I’m currently learning ~~small pieces of Java~~
 - 🤔 ~~I’m looking for help to make my Mod better any help is helpful~~
 - 🔧 Working on Re:ED   _Remake of Elemtal Dungeon_
-- ☯  I don't, don't ask me
+- ☯  I don't know, don't ask me
 - ⚡ Fun fact: I Like the Cold
 <!--
 **RestytheCake/RestytheCake** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.